-December 4 Presentations: Teams #3 Amazons and #4 Night Witches

-Note: All students will dress as if presenting a paper in the Oval Office to the President of the United States.
+- December 3 Presentations #3 Amazons and #4 Night Witches.
+Supporting paper (Essay #5) and bibliographical essay (Essay #6) due by 5 pm and brought to the professor's office. - Note: All students will dress as if presenting a paper in the Oval Office to the President of the United States.
 Our normal comfortable Bowdoin grunge attire is not acceptable.
 In other words, ignore the clothing of the professor as you discard the normal Bowdoin grunge.
 He is not a sartorial model, let alone paragon.

-December 6 HOUR EXAM #2
+December 5 Hour Exam #2